Ealing: History

+Toponymy

+Ealing's name derives from the Gillingas, a Saxon tribe mentioned in a charter issued by Æthelred of Mercia around the year 700.
+The Gillingas themselves took their name from a patriarch or chief called Gilla.
+The place-name appears as Yllinges around the year 1170 and as Elyng in 1553.

+Early history

 Archaeology evinces parts of Ealing have been lived in by neanderthal humans – the Lower Palaeolithic Age.
 The typical stone tool type of neanderthals, the Mousterian, is not found in south-east England, but Levallois type may be consistent with the hand axes found.
 These primitive hunters span a period of at least 300,000 years in Britain.
 Of the Iron Age, Milne lists six Carthaginian and pre-Roman bronze coins from Middlesex: Ashford and Ealing (Carthage coins); Edmonton (Seleucid (2), Rhegium, Bithynia coins).
 These are not so significant as for similar and more plentiful finds from Dorset, and Milne suggests that some represent parts of imported bronze scrap.

 The Church of St. Mary's, the parish church's priest for centuries fell to be appointed by the Bishop of London, earliest known to be so in c.
 1127, when he gave the great tithes to Canon Henry for keeping St. Paul's cathedral school.
 The church required frequent repair in the 1650s and was so ruinous in about 1675 that services were held elsewhere for several years.
 Worshippers moved to a wooden tabernacle in 1726 and the steeple fell in 1729, destroying the church, before its rebuilding.
 In the 12th century Ealing was amid a fields- and villages-punctuated forest covering most of the county from the southwest to the north of the City of London.

 The earliest surviving English census is that for Ealing in January 1599.
 This list was a tally of all 85 households in Ealing village giving the names of the inhabitants, together with their ages, relationships and occupations.
 It survives in manuscript form at The National Archives (piece E 163/24/35), and was transcribed and printed by K J Allison for Ealing Historical Society in 1961.

 Settlements were scattered throughout the parish.
 Many of them were along what is now called St. Mary's Road, near to the church in the centre of the parish.
 There were also houses at Little Ealing, Ealing Dean, Haven Green, Drayton Green and Castlebar Hill.